Accessible Wheelchair Vans, Cars, and Vehicles

 Another item that is common practice to install in conjunction with hand controls is a spinner knob.
 This device attaches to the steering wheel.
 Again it is removable without the use of tools to allow the vehicle to be operated by a non disabled driver.
 The spinner knob allows the client to operate the steering wheel securely using only one hand.
 Some people have a difficult time understanding why this product is needed if they have no disability in the hand being used to operate the steering wheel.
 They argue that they can "palm" the steering wheel through turns.
 A steering device, although useful in all driving situations, is definitely needed whenever sharp, quick turns are required such as in avoiding a collision.
 That is not the time to loose grip of the steering wheel and therefore control of the steering wheel.

-Brakes are applied by pushing away from the driver toward the brake pedal.
-The gas is applied by a downward movement toward the driver’s lap and at a right angle to the brake.
+Brakes are applied by pushing the hand control away from the driver toward the brake pedal.
+The gas is applied by a downward movement of the hand control toward the driver’s lap and at a right angle to the brake.

 The original style of hand control.
 Lots of people are familiar with them and many shops will install.
 Very economic solution.